 Assessments 1.1: All children removed/changing placements will be assessed.

-DCYF identified 570 instances of a child being removed from the home or changing placement settings during the first Reporting Period, excluding those placement changes between placements that serve equivalent levels of need.
-In 510 of those removals/placement changes, DCYF documented in RICHIST that an assessment had been conducted.
+DCYF identified 525 instances of a child being removed from the home or changing placement settings during the third Reporting Period, excluding those placement changes between placements that serve equivalent levels of need.